boffomarco/Distributed_Project/README.md

 Our approach allows to distribute them homogeneously on an area characterised by a variable density function.
 The focus is on autonomous agents either able to perform sensing tasks or able to receive a desired configuration.

+This report presents a hybrid algorithm for distributing groups of robots.
+Our approach allows to distribute them homogeneously on an area characterised by a variable density function.
+The focus is on autonomous agents either able to perform sensing tasks or able to receive the desired configuration.
+The report proposes a hybrid algorithm for their correct distribution on the area providing a point to point output for them to move.
+The resulting algorithm is adaptive, distributed, and asynchronous.

 The report is viewable [here](https://www.overleaf.com/read/dbcvtpjtrzcf)

 ## Simulation